awslabs/live-streaming-with-automated-multi-language-subtitling/UNINSTALL.md

 # Uninstall

+To uninstall the AWS Live Streaming solution follow the steps below.

 ## Delete CloudFormation Stack
 This deploys the solution without using CloudFormation.
 If you are using this in a production environment use the Launch Stack button on the main page.
 This launch stack will take 5 minutes or less.